 The United States must be willing to work with other nations like Israel in order to stop violent Islamic extremists.
 We must defend our ally Israel, and I fully support its right to defend its people.
-To date, the United States has spent over $1 billion in support of Israel’s Iron Dome, a short-range anti-rocket system used to defend Israel from rocket attacks carried out by Hamas and other terrorist sponsored organizations.
+I have been a major proponent for the U.S. support of Israel's Iron Dome, a short-range anti-rocket system used to defend Israel from rocket attacks carried out by Hamas and other terrorist sponsored organizations.

 Time and again I have voted to support the people of Israel and I remain committed to doing so.

 In 2012, former KBG officer and Prime Minister Vladmir Putin became President of Russia.
 Since his succession to power, we have seen Putin’s use of bully tactics to expand Russia in the style of Cold War communists.
-Case in point: the Russian-led annexation of Crimea (which had been located in the Ukrainian territory) back in 2014.
-This was an illegal and provocative act of war, and yet we saw President Obama fail to stand up to Putin.
+Case in point: the Russian-led annexation of Crimea (which is sovereign Ukrainian territory) back in 2014.
+This was an illegal and provocative act of war, and yet we saw former President Obama fail to stand up to Putin.

 Many of our allies remain fearful of Russian expansionism, and America must reassure them.
 I refuse to let Obama’s failure be the end of the story.
 America must stand strong against Russian aggression and act to put tough economic sanctions on Russia.
-That’s why in December, 2014 I voted to place new sanctions on Russia and to authorize the transfer of much-needed weapons to Ukraine.
+I have consistently voted to place new sanctions on Russia and to authorize the transfer of much-needed weapons to Ukraine.
 I also support weakening Russia’s power by exporting American energy to Europe, which currently depends on Russia for much of their energy resources.
-America is now the world’s leading oil producer and this gives us a great amount of leverage in foreign policy – if only President Obama would use it!

 In recent days we have seen an increasingly aggressive China, what with the Chinese expansion in the South China Sea, dangerous intercepts of U.S. Navy aircraft operating in international airspace by Chinese fighter jets, and Chinese cyber-attacks against sensitive U.S. government databases.
 It’s clear that China is seeking to expand its territorial claims – in violation of international law – and challenge American influence in the region.
 And America must keep its eye on the situation and retain our competitive edge.
 The world cannot doubt our strength and resolve.